wallarm/product-documentation/docs/2.14/admin-en/installation-kong-en.md

         yum list wallarm-node-tarantool
         ```

-    * If the version `2.16.x` is installed, then follow the instructions [WAF node 2.16](../../../admin-en/installation-kong-en/) and for [separate postanalytics 2.16](../../../admin-en/installation-postanalytics-en/).
+    * If the version `2.18.x` is installed, then follow the instructions for the [WAF node 2.18](../../../admin-en/installation-kong-en/) and for [separate postanalytics 2.18](../../../admin-en/installation-postanalytics-en/).
-    * If the version `2.14.x` is installed, then follow the current instruction for the WAF node and for [separate postanalytics 2.14](installation-postanalytics-en.md) or update [WAF node packages](../../../updating-migrating/nginx-modules/) and [separate postanalytics packages](../../../updating-migrating/separate-postanalytics/) to the latest version in all installations.
+    * If the version `2.16.x` is installed, then follow the instructions for the [WAF node 2.16](../../../2.16/admin-en/installation-kong-en/) and for [separate postanalytics 2.16](../../../2.16/admin-en/installation-postanalytics-en/) or update [WAF node packages](../../../updating-migrating/nginx-modules/) and [separate postanalytics packages](../../../updating-migrating/separate-postanalytics/) to the latest version in all installations.
-    * If the version `2.12.x` or lower is installed, then please update the [WAF node packages](../../../updating-migrating/nginx-modules/) and [separate postanalytics packages](../../../updating-migrating/separate-postanalytics/) to 2.16 in all installations.
+    * If the version `2.14.x` or lower is installed, then please update the [WAF node packages](../../../updating-migrating/nginx-modules/) and [separate postanalytics packages](../../../updating-migrating/separate-postanalytics/) to 2.18 in all installations.

     More information about WAF node versioning is available in the [WAF node versioning policy](../updating-migrating/versioning-policy.md).